UnryzeC/WFE-Release/README.md

 ![WFE_Game_Path_Custom_Launcher_Option](https://user-images.githubusercontent.com/95709901/154843686-6f3cf12c-4fb1-4e19-b032-1d641e9c8900.png)

-Note: this is not mandatory, if you don't want to use WFE.exe as a launcher, as you can simply inject/use auto-injector to activate WFE library instead.
+Note: this is not mandatory, if you don't want to use WFEApp.exe as a launcher, as you can simply inject/use auto-injector to activate WFE library instead.

 #### 4. Setting up Injector.

-Note: do not let the name scare you, as WFE.exe needs to know what game to find and inject library to.
+Note: do not let the name scare you, as WFEApp.exe needs to know what game to find and inject library to.
 This is an important step, so please read carefully!

 ##### 4.1 Configuring Process Name: